2000 Save Mart/Kragen 350: Qualifying

 Qualifying was split into two rounds.
-The first round was held on Friday, June 23, at 2:00 PM PST. each driver would have one lap to set a time.
-During the first round, the top 25 drivers in the round would be guaranteed a starting spot in the race.
+The first round was held on Friday, June 23, at 2:00 PM PST. each driver had one lap to set a time.
+During the first round, the top 25 drivers in the round were guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, June 24, at 10:45 AM PST.
-As with the first round, each driver would have one lap to set a time.
-Positions 26-36 would be decided on time, while positions 37-43 would be based on provisionals.
-Six spots are awarded by the use of provisionals based on owner's points.
-The seventh is awarded to a past champion who has not otherwise qualified for the race.
-If no past champion needs the provisional, the next team in the owner points will be awarded a provisional.
+As with the first round, each driver had one lap to set a time.
+Positions 26-36 were decided on time, while positions 37-43 were based on provisionals.
+Six spots were awarded by the use of provisionals based on owner's points.
+The seventh was awarded to a past champion who did not otherwise qualified for the race.
+If no past champion needs the provisional, the next team in the owner points was awarded a provisional.